 Analytical Geometry of two dimensions:

-- Definition of a conic– general equation of a conic, classification with respect to the general equation of a conic, classification of conics with respect to eccentricity.
+- Definition of a conic– general equation of a conic, classification concerning the general equation of a conic, classification of conics concerning eccentricity.

 Analytical Geometry of Three Dimensions: